erdl/legacy-scrape-util/doc/static-files.md

 # found in [acquire.parser], and a path which
 # points to the file in need of conversion.
 def parse(config,filepath):
-    # do all the things...
+    # parse all the things...
     return rows
 ```